jsahota11/databases-group-proj/timeline.md

 Before the meeting:

-- every member will consider how to modify the model based on Stage 1 and 2 feedback, and how to incorporate EER elements
+- <u>every member</u> will consider how to modify the model based on Stage 1 and 2 feedback, and how to incorporate EER elements
-- Ayesha will modify the Stage 1 write up based on the feedback (as needed)
+- <u>Ayesha</u> will modify the Stage 1 write up based on the feedback (as needed)
-- Ayesha will create a draft for the updated timeline
+- <u>Ayesha</u> will create a draft for the updated timeline
-- Jatinder will begin the process of moving from ER diagram to relational model (without any merging or normalizing)
+- <u>Jatinder</u> will begin the process of moving from ER diagram to relational model (without any merging or normalizing)

 Meeting on October 7th at 1pm: